Not directly related to the term altruism, but rather a more disruptive-soundin’ branding of “empirical charity”.

 There’s probably interesting stuff to say about optimal altruism, but I’m probably not the one to do it.
-Except to note that it’s complicated.
+Except to note that it’s complicated, and note some weird bits.

 Aaaaanyway, indistinct generalised rants aside, this page mostly exists to bookmark 80000hours, a career-advice site, because I thought their considered analytic posturing was sweet if awkward, and it reminds me of over-earnest boyfriends, e.g.